 All-Russian Constituent Assembly

-The collection dedicated to the 100th anniversary of the convocation of the All-Russian Constituent Assembly included popular publications written in 1917 with the purpose of acquainting the country’s population with the goals, tasks and features of the work of the assembly; materials of the meeting in the form of lists and certificates of delegates, verbatim record of the sole meeting, legislative projects that were discussed by the deputies; welcome telegrams of the public in connection with the opening of the meeting; documents that tell about the consequences and results of the meeting; as well as visual materials, depicting the meeting of January 5 (18) and its participants.
+The collection, marking the 100th anniversary of the convocation of the All-Russian Constituent Assembly, contains popular publications written in 1917 with the purpose of introducing to the country’s population the goals, tasks and specifics of the work of the assembly; materials of the meeting in the form of lists and certificates of delegates, a verbatim record of the only meeting, legislative drafts that were discussed by deputies; welcome telegrams of the public in connection with the opening of the meeting; documents describing the consequences and results of the meeting; as well as visual materials depicting the meeting on January 5 (18) and its participants.